hair color ideas 4 Ways to Look Like a Natural Redhead

-Have you ever wished you had natural red hair?
-You’re not alone.
-While there are plenty of fun hair colors to experiment with, a natural red hair color is one of the most sought after hues and we understand why, it’s stunning.
-If you aren’t born with coppery red tresses, you’ve likely spent your fair share of time trying to figure out how you can fake the perfect red mane.
-It’s a bit more complicated than simply dyeing your hair red, so luckily, we’re sharing our tips to ensure that your red hair color looks as authentic as possible.
+If you weren’t born with coppery red tresses, you’ve likely spent your fair share of time trying to figure out how you can fake the perfect red mane.
+It’s a bit more complicated than simply dyeing your hair red.
+So, luckily, we’re sharing our tips to ensure that your red hair color looks as authentic as possible.

-Fire engine red hair is undeniably a gorgeous, eye catching hue, but natural redheads don’t boast that shade.
-What color is natural red hair?
+Fire engine red hair is undeniably a gorgeous, eye-catching hue, but natural redheads don’t boast that shade.
 Natural red tresses are typically a reddish-brown color.
 As with any hair hue, there are variations to it based on how light or dark the hair color is.
-This means you can have natural light red hair or natural dark red hair.
-The first step to looking like a natural redhead is using a hair dye that resembles a natural red hair color, whether it's light, medium, or dark in color.
+This means you can have natural, light red hair or natural, dark red hair.
+The first step to looking like a natural redhead is using a hair dye that resembles a natural red hair color, whether it's light, medium or dark in color.
 Here are our top picks.

-For a natural-looking dark red hair color grab the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Dark Auburn.
-The shade is rich and beautiful and this dye creates a shine to the hair and wont fade for several weeks.
+If you’re ready to step into bold territory with a natural-looking dark red hair color, grab the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Dark Auburn.
+The shade is rich, beautiful and bound to make you stand out in a crowd.
+Plus, the dye delivers ultimate shine to hair and won’t fade for several weeks.

-If it’s a natural look you’re after, try swapping black eyeliners and mascara for brown options.
+In order to achieve the natural redhead look, swap your black eyeliners and mascaras for brown options.
 Black can sometimes appear harsh on natural redheads, especially since this hair color is commonly paired with fair, freckled skin.
-Instead, try out softer shades, like the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof in Brown Denim and the L'Oréal Paris Air Volume Mascara, Washable Black Brown.
+Instead, try out softer shades, like the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof in Brown Denim and the L'Oréal Paris Age Perfect Lash Magnifying Mascara With Conditioning Serum in Brown.